iFission/50.044-System-Security-2021-Labs/documentation/docs/labs/lab3/README.md

 ### Setting up the web server

 Before you begin working on these exercises, please use Git to commit your Lab 3 solutions, fetch the latest version of the course repository, and then create a local branch called `lab3` based on our lab3 branch, `origin/lab3`.
-Do _not_ merge your lab 2 and 3 solutions into lab 3.
+Do _not_ merge your lab 2 into lab 3.
 Here are the shell commands:

 ```bash
 httpd@istd:~$ cd labs/lab3_web_security